tkunstek/serverless-authentication-boilerplate/README.md

 You need to deploy the API by hand in AWS console after the changes.

-## Set up authentication provider application settings
+## Set up Authentication Provider Application Settings

 The redirect URI that needs to be defined in oauth provider's application settings is the callback endpoint of the API.
-For example if you use facebook login, the redirect URI is _https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook_ and for google _https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google_.
+For example if you use facebook login, the redirect URI is **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook** and for google **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google**.

 ## <a id="env-vars"></a>Environmental Variables